vahdet/trip-query-service/README.md

 ### OpenAPI3 & Swagger

 I intended to put some spec but it started getting cumbersome for a simple project.
 I guess I won't bring it into the game.

+### Environment Variables

+Although [12-Factor Apps](https://12factor.net/config) propose externalized configurations and _dotenv_ library [encourages so](https://github.com/motdotla/dotenv#should-i-commit-my-env-file), I keep the [`.env`](./src/.env) as the config base both for standalone and containerized modes.
+Especially if I were utilizing Kubernetes, its `ConfigMaps` together with GitHub Secrets could be a good vault implementation for config & secrets.

 ### Monolithic Structure